diegotorres03/web-components-repository/docs/step-by-step.md

 ...
 ```

-**Note:** _if you need to delete items on IndexedDB, on devtools, go to storage then IndexedDB then look for the item you want to delete, right click, then delete_
+**Note:** _if you need to delete items on IndexedDB, on devtools, go to storage then IndexedDB, then look for the item you want to delete, right click, then delete:_
 ![delete item from idexeddb](./assets/indexeddb-4.png)

 That was easy, right!
-Lets do it again, this time, lets keep the game log up to date with each score emmited by the `memory-flip-board`.
+Lets do it again, this time, lets keep the game log up to date with each score emitted by the `memory-flip-board`.

 First, locate the `data-store` with id=`logs-store`.
 Here we will see the `data-set` and `data-query`.
 We want both events to activate the `ui-data-repeat` on the game-log page.
-And we also want the query to be executed on page load.
+We also want the query to be executed on page load.

-To achieve this, we will require an `event-source` tag for the `data-query` and one for the `data-set` and we want both of them inside an `event-group` so we can capture its value:
+To achieve this, we will require an `event-source` tag for the `data-query` and one for the `data-set`, and we want both of them inside an `event-group` so we can capture its value:
 ```html
 ...
 <!-- create event-group with event-source for data-set and data-query -->